 “Of course there is also the RS6 which is, let’s be honest, a much better choice-in every way basically.
-Although we have to take into consideration that it is more expensive to buy, and in some places you can’t buy it at all-since the RS6 was not available everywhere in the World.
+But we have to take into consideration that it is more expensive to buy, and in some places you can’t buy it at all, since the RS6 was not available everywhere in the World.”

 The exterior of the S6 is really not special at all, so until you start the engine and until you push the right pedal-until that nobody really gives a damn about your car.
 And actually, there are plenty of people who proudly stick the S6 badges and sometimes even the S6 front grill and bumper onto their regular diesel A6 (at least here in Eastern EU it’s a pretty common sight).
-Of course the fake badges surely give an additional 152 hp in some unbalanced parallel universe, but if you don’t want to be that guy who will ruin the universe, just buy the real S6 → and the universe will be in balance.
+Of course the fake badges surely give an additional 152 HP in some unbalanced parallel universe, but if you don’t want to be that guy who will ruin the universe, just buy the real S6 → and the universe will be in balance.

-While the build quality is good, you have to keep in mind that nothing is perfect, which means, that because of the very stiff suspension you can sometimes hear various rattles from the dashboard on bad quality roads.
+While the build quality is good, you have to keep in mind that nothing is perfect → which means that because of the very stiff suspension you can sometimes hear various rattles from the dashboard on bad quality roads.

 - electrically adjustable and heated front sport seats which are very supportive thanks to the big side bolsters.
-The only disadvantage of these side bolsters is that on the driver’s seat they can be more often more or less worn.
-But instead of the sport seats the previous owner could also choose the standard seats which are absolutely not supportive, but at least the side bolsters won’t be worn out on them.
+(The only disadvantage of these side bolsters is, that on the driver’s seat they can be more or less worn.
+But instead of the sport seats the previous owner could also choose the standard seats which are absolutely not supportive → but at least the side bolsters won’t be worn out on them.)

 Body, paintjob, rust protection

 -First of all check out the front of the car which can be misaligned.
 What I mean is, that the upper gaps around the front grill should be even on both sides and the gaps around the headlights should be even as well.
 If they are not even then the bumper and the headlights were removed in the past.
 This can indicate a smaller or a bigger frontal crash or they just removed these parts to fix something in this area, and after the fix they didn’t align these parts back correctly.
-In the picture below you can see that the gap next to the headlight is wider than on the other side, and the gap around the grill is also inconsistent mainly around the edges of the grill.
+In the picture below you can see that the gap next to the headlight is wider than on the other side, and the gap around the grill is also inconsistent mainly around the upper 2 edges of the grill.

-Then check out also all the visible screws on the front fenders and on the door hinges – all of them have to be intact.
+-Then check out also all the visible screws on the front fenders and on the door hinges – all of them have to be intact.
 If you can see that the paint around the screws is damaged, then someone removed these parts in the past – again maybe because of an accident.

-After this lets move onto the doors, because the doors in this car consist of two parts.
+-After this lets move onto the doors, because the doors in this car consist of two parts.
 The lower steel part and the upper aluminum door frame in which the window regulator assembly is mounted.
 Now, if someone had to readjust the door – again because of an accident, then he had to readjust this door frame as well.
 This is not the easiest thing and I have seen numerous examples when the door frame was not adjusted properly.
-But luckily you can check this very easily: the door has to be flush with the body, there has to be no gap around the upper seal, and if you press on the upper part of the door with your hand then it can’t make any creaking noises, which means that it has to sit firmly in the body.
+But luckily you can check this very easily: the door has to be flush with the body, there has to be no gap around the upper seal, and if you press on the upper part of the door with your hand then it can’t make any creaking noises-which means that it has to sit firmly in the body.

-Lastly, if you are buying the Avant version then it’s good to check the rear tailgate.
+If you are buying the Avant version then it’s good to check the rear tailgate.
 The gaps on both sides have to be even and the tail lights have to sit evenly near each other.
 From the factory it’s always adjusted correctly so if the tailgate is misaligned, then it was removed in the past.

 The rust protection of this car is mostly above average, but the road salt is a strong enemy and to top of that there are a couple of weak spots on the body: